TIN for Sole Proprietorship – How Tax Identification Numbers can protect personal identity online

 Small Business Taxes

-As I write this update and I’m still using Godaddy Bookkeeping (formerly Outright before they were bought) to keep track of my business books.
+As I write this update (now in 2020) I am moving all of my services and book keeping into Zoho One and the Zoho Books plan specifically for bookkeeping.
+I’m using their suite of services to automate and delegate my services and work and more. and I’m still using Godaddy Bookkeeping (formerly Outright before they were bought) to keep track of my business books.
 Life is easy that way. 🙂

 When I file my business and personal income taxes, nothing could be easier for me now since I Godaddy Bookkeeping automates the majority of my book work.